pansani/pansani/README.md

 # Hi there, welcome to my GitHub Profile!
 I'm Pansani 👋

 I'm a junior Software Engineer from Brazil.
-I specialize in building scalable web applications with React, Typescript and HTMX.
+I specialize in building scalable web applications with React, Typescript, HTML and Tailwind.
 Also, I have a strong knowledge on building performant systems with Go and Laravel ensuring efficient and robust backend solutions.
 ## Contact Me

 Reach me through: